 I don’t remember much after that, not for many more decades at least.
-I’m unsure if I was involved in the war at all if I’m being quite honest but I think it is safe to assume that I was but this is all besides the point.
-This brief but surprisingly vivid memory is the best method I have to place my date of birth.
-From this recollection I must deduce that I am at least two thousand two hundred years old, but it very likely that I am far older than that.
+I’m unsure if I was involved in the war at all if I’m being quite honest but I think it is safe to assume that I was, but this is all besides the point.
+This brief but vivid memory is the best method I have to place my date of birth.
+From this recollection I must surmise that I am at least two thousand two hundred years old, but it very likely that I am far older than that.

 Now I am sure that those few who are reading this document are about ready to write me off as some kind of delusional mad man, all I can do is beg you to hold your judgement of me and continue reading with an open mind.
 While I will most likely become a raving mad man soon enough I can ensure you that I am not now and my tale of an immortal life is not a fabrication.

-After millennia on this planet and countless life times lead my memory is far from perfect or precise but I recall as a young man or at least what constitutes young to me, being very afraid of death.
+After millennia on this planet and countless life times lived my memory is far from perfect or precise but I recall as a young man or at least what constitutes young to me, being very afraid of death.
 The mere thought of one day dying so consumed my life that I began to isolate myself and spend my days worrying about how I would meet my end.
-Unsurprisingly this left me feeling unfulfilled and saddened with my early years.
-This was until I came across a sickly looking old man camped out on the outskirts of my village who told me of a way to grant eternal life.
+This left me feeling unfulfilled and saddened with my early years.
+That was until I came across a sickly looking old man camped out on the outskirts of my village who told me of a way to grant eternal life.
 “Everything can be beaten, even death.”
 He said, “But not all things are meant to be beaten.”

 I wish now that I had heeded his warning, he spoke for hours about ancient rituals and deals with dark spirits that could grant immortality and I begged him to help me summon these spirits.
 Funnily enough now I can not recall how we did this, not that I would share it with you even if I did, I could not in good conscience allow someone else to experience my fate.
 I can only deduce that the ritual worked because I have yet to die in these two thousand plus years and physical death does not seem to be coming anytime soon.